SpandanaTammineedi/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
-Sentiment Analysis on Twitter data
+Sentiment Analysis on Twitter data.
 I'm working on this currently